robmasocco/AOS-TAG/ideas.md

 - Represents key-instance associations.
 - Is indexed by int keys.
 - Each entry is an int "tag descriptor", index in the array.
-- Must be optimized for speed, "cache-like", possibly RCU.
+- Must be optimized for speed, "cache-like".
 - Must be protected from concurrent access, using an rw_semaphore at least.
-An RCU implementation should especially synchronize writers using a mutex (wait time is not predictable, so we can't use a spinlock).

 ## MESSAGE PUBLISHING ARCHITECTURE
 - Maybe we must embed in the general structure an array of structures that represent each level, with members that do what follows.